YLonely/docker/README.md

 It's easy to create a required extra storage structure, you can just copy the `image` and `overlay2` from `/var/lib/docker/`.

+## Docker-cli

+Here is a modified docker cli which works with docker-extra [docker-extra-cli](https://github.com/kubesys/docker-extra-cli)

 ## Kubernetes

-There is also a modified Kubernetes which works properly with docker-extra
+There is also a modified Kubernetes which works properly with docker-extra [kubernetes-extra](https://github.com/kubesys/kubernetes-extra)